Anna Boudová Suchardová

-Anna Boudová Suchardová (23 October 1870, Nová Paka – 14 May 1940, Prague) was a Czech artist known as a still-life painter, ceramicist, textile artist and book illustrator.
+Anna Boudová Suchardová (23 October 1870 – 14 May 1940) was a Czech artist known as a still life painter, ceramicist, textile artist and book illustrator.

 Life

 Anna Suchardová was born into an artistic family as the daughter of sculptor Antonín Sucharda, Jr. (1843–1911).

 Suchardová was a student at the primary and middle schools in Nová Paka.She went on to attend the Women's Production Association (Zeichenschule zu Prag) where she was trained in handicrafts.
 During the years 1887–1889, she studied at the Prague School of Drawing and Painting for Ladies at the School of Applied Arts and then (1889–1893) at a special school for painting flowers with Jakub Schikaneder.
 She was the first female graduate of this art school.

 She became a member of the American Ladies Club.
 She exhibited with SVU Mánes (1896–1900) and also with Krasoumná jednota and the Union of Fine Artists.

 She married Alois Bouda, a professor at the high school who later took a position at an industrial school in Prague.
 When they married she added his name to hers becoming Anna Boudová Suchardová (sometimes hyphenated as Boudová-Suchardová and occasionally spelled Suchardová Boudová).
 The couple had two children, Jaroslav (1898–1919) and Cyril Bouda (1901–1984), who both studied at the Academy of Fine Arts.
 Jaroslav Bouda drowned as a young man after graduating from school.